mletras89/QDMI/docs/rationale.md

 - the driver.

 The device represents the physical quantum computer or also a classical simulator imitating a quantum computer.
 Multiple devices are managed by the driver.
-For that the driver maintains a list of devices that are currently available.
+For that, the driver maintains a list of devices that are currently available.
 A driver can decide for itself how it implements the connection to the devices.
 For example, the implementation of a driver contained in the examples directory loads the devices as dynamic libraries.
 For that the device implementations must be